All Episodes

 There are no loopholes.

-What he's talking about, I'm sure what he wants is legislation that would make corporate inversions illegal.
+What he's talking, I'm sure what he wants is legislation that would make corporate inversions illegal because he thinks they are now.

-Or it's not that he doesn't like that people are able to slither and work their way around his efforts to punish them.
+He doesn't like that people are able to slither and work their way around his efforts to punish them.

-I'm not making excuses for them, folks.
+I'm not making excuses for him, folks.

 I'm just saying this is what happens.